lucasjanta/alien-bounce/README.md

 ## 🏆 Credits

-Made by **Lucas Ferreira** for the Micro jam 050 in a weekend.
+Made by **Lucas Ferreira** for Micro jam 050.

-Adding all the credits for the assets...
+Still Adding all the credits for the assets...